New! Clean Wood Disposal Ban

 Start date and phasing in

-On January 1, 2015, Metro Vancouver launched a six-month education program on the new Clean Wood Disposal Ban at all Regional Facilities.
-As of July 1, 2015, a 50% surcharge will be applied to all loads of garbage containing clean wood if the quantity of wood exceeds 10% of the garbage load.
+In January 2015, Metro Vancouver introduced the Clean Wood Disposal Ban at all Regional Facilities, meaning a 50% surcharge applies to all loads of garbage containing clean wood if the quantity of wood exceeds 10% of the garbage load.
+As of July 1, 2017, the allowable amount of clean wood will be lowered to 5%.

 What is Clean Wood?